aelbuni/swirly/README.md

 swirly
 ======

-Zero byte graciful and synamic loading/waiting motion generator for HTML by jQuery.
+Zero byte graciful and dynamic loading/waiting motion generator for HTML by jQuery.